Cindy Klassen: Return from injury and retirement

-Despite the pain and fatigue from injuries, a further competitive gear was found for Klassen as part of the women's team pursuit.
-She became a part of the team that first won gold at the 2011 World Championships and then came back at the 2012 Worlds to win a silver as repeat medallists.
+Despite the pain and fatigue from injuries, Klassen became a member of the women's team pursuit team that first won gold at the 2011 World Championships and then came back at the 2012 Worlds to win a silver as repeat medallists.
 That same season she had also helped to pull the women to the top of the World Cup title, winning three of four races that year together with Brittany Schussler and Christine Nesbitt.

 She retired in June 2015 after the tail end of her career was hampered by injuries.
 Klassen issued a retirement interview stating "It's been an incredible honour to represent Canada in speed skating for 15 years.
 Speed skating has been a blessing in my life.
 It has provided me with unbelievable experiences and has taught me many life lessons."

-Post retirement from sports
+Post-retirement from sports

 After retirement from sports, she finished a degree in psychology and joined the Calgary Police Service as a constable.